 What are the Theories of Human Development?
-The theories of human development are various psychological approaches that try to explain the development of man according to his behavioural and personality characteristics.
+The theories of human development are various psychological approaches that try to explain the development of man according to his behavioral and personality characteristics.
 They are also called psychological theories of development.

 No theory of development is broad enough to explain all the aspects involved in the constitution of the human being.
 Some give more importance to the internal factors of the individual and others consider that the environment and society are determining factors in the development of the human being.